Independent Media Group goes Digital

 Outcomes and Learnings:

-- Independent has a large amount of content produced daily for print.
+- Independent Newspapers has a large amount of content produced daily for print.
 There is a need to improve efficiency and lower operational overheads through centralised control of content across multiple apps and website brands and a single view of subscribers.

 - Reduce costs in developing tailor-made, integrated web and app solutions from MBaaS architecture and a wide range of APIs and SDKs.